cbeuw/Cloak/README.md

 ### Instructions for clients
 0. Install and configure a version of shadowsocks client that supports plugins (such as shadowsocks-libev and shadowsocks-windows)
-1. Clone this repo and build ck-client
+1. Download [the latest release](https://github.com/cbeuw/Cloak/releases) or clone and build this repo
 2. Obtain the public key and your UID (or the AdminUID, if you are the server admin) from the administrator of your server
 3. Put the public key and the UID you obtained into config/ckclient.json
 4. Configure your shadowsocks client with your server information.
 The field `plugin` should be the path to ck-server binary and `plugin_opts` should be the path to ckclient.json